 What’s the issue with SMS 2FA?

-So how can you take advantage of, and take control over, this additional security feature?
+So how can you take advantage of, and control over, the additional account security SMS OTP offers?

 Use Google instead!